anthonyminaise/CMPE283/Assignment 2/README.md

 2. Describe in detail the steps you used to complete the assignment.
 Consider your reader to be someone skilled in software development but otherwise unfamiliar with the assignment.
 Good answers to this question will be recipes that someone can follow to reproduce your development steps.
     - Started by cloning the linux repo from torvalds to my Ubuntu VM
     - After the clone finished, I initially ran the "Building the Kernal" terminal lines to get things started and see how running the kernal works
-    - Identify where the cpuid.c file is
+    - Identify where the cpuid.c and vmx.c file is
     -
 3. Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?
-    -
+    - [comment goes here]